Skip to main content

 PUBLIC ENGAGEMENT

-I am a current Research Assistant on a Policy Engagement project led by Dr Charlotte Ryland, aimed at establishing structures for Policy Engagement within the Faculty.
+I have worked as a Research Assistant on a Policy Engagement project led by Dr Charlotte Ryland, aimed at establishing structures for Policy Engagement within the Faculty.
 Read more here.

 In 2023-2024, I worked as the Graduate Ambassador for the Faculty's new VOx Programme.